How to connect one, two or more monitors to your laptop, including USB Type-C

 Although it’s similar to VGA, DVI is capable of far higher resolution.
 Converting from DVI to HDMI will produce better results than VGA, but it’s still not ideal.
 DVI cables are similar in appearance to VGA, although the connector heads tend to be larger and are usually white or black in colour.

-HDMI is the standard connection used by most televisions and should be familiar to most people.
+HDMI is the standard connection used by most televisions and monitors, and should be familiar to most people.
 Be aware, however, as there are variants.
 There are micro-HDMI and even mini-HDMI connectors, as well as the standard full size, so make sure you select the right cable.

 In addition, we’d recommend choosing a new HDMI cable unless you’re confident that yours is fairly new.
 The HDMI specification has also changed over time, and older cables might not give you HD, or even 4K.
 For the best performance, look for HDMI 2.0 or HDMI 2.1, but anything over 1.4 should function.
 If you have a spare cable lying around, it might not be good enough, unfortunately, as most HDMI cables don’t tell you what version they are.